alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 ## Start the AltServer Module

 The AltServer Module is incorporated in AltTester Desktop.
-In order to start it, all you have to do is to start AltTester Desktop.
+In order to start it, all you have to do is to open AltTester Desktop.

 ## Run your app in Unity or on desired platform